JaniHarkonen/ArticleSum./README.md

 ## Updates

 ### 8.7.2023
-This version fixes some minor bugs as well as a major one where article date filters could not be entered into the article filteration form.
+Version v.1.0.1 fixes some minor bugs as well as a major one where article date filters could not be entered into the article filteration form.
 Some minor improvements were also added.

 Changes: